BDC Hamburger Icon

 1. It enhances team morale, and staff feels valued and respected.

 Remote work is a long-sought-after employee benefit.
-Studies and reports over the last two decades have shown increased productivity, higher employee engagement, and higher levels of key performance metrics at companies that maintain a robust remote policy.
+Studies and reports over the last two decades have shown increased productivity, improved employee engagement, and higher levels of key performance metrics at companies that maintain a robust remote policy.

 In a time when employee engagement is essential for company success, a remote work policy for all employees is vital for every company, agency, department and organization to consider and apply.
 When employees feel cared for, they often care more about their organization and its goals.

-2. It employs planning for the continuity of operations.
+5. It employs planning for the continuity of operations.

-3. It boosts executive retention and reduces turnover.
+6. It boosts executive retention and reduces turnover.

-The reality of executive turnover is essential for leaders and organizations to understand and address so that their best talent is not sidelined or sidetracked, especially among underrepresented populations like women executives and people of color.
-When companies strive for diversity and inclusion, they become more substantial companies.
-One might even express this critical principle through this theme: Improve the team to improve the organization.
+The reality of executive turnover is essential for leaders and organizations to understand and address.
+This way, their best talent is not sidelined or sidetracked, especially among underrepresented populations like women executives and people of color.

 Did You Know?Did you know